Rest API Authentication

 The Groundhogg REST API may only be accessed by URL with the appropriate authentication.
 This authentication is accomplished by passing an API key and token in the header with the appropriate header keys.

 All the keys and token are added inside the HTTP headers to provide more security.
 Each and every request to Groundhogg API must contain header fields Gh-token and Gh-public-key.

 Gh-token holds a public token generated to access API and Gh-public-key is a public key generated to access API.
 Each user on the site has their own unique set of keys and tokens.
 These can be managed all in one place by Admins under Groundhogg → Settings → API.

-Before performing any operation API key checks for the user's roles. thus if a user does not have authorization to perform operation API will discard the request.
+Before performing any operation API key checks for the user's roles.
+If a user does not have the authorization to perform operations API will discard the request.

 Error - 501 Method Not Implemented

 Some servers and clients cannot correctly process some HTTP methods that the API makes use of.
 For example, all deletion requests on resources use the DELETE method, but some clients do not provide the ability to send this method.